You can find even more information about Surrey at Surrey.ca.

 In September of 1993, Surrey officially became a city and over the past few years has undergone tremendous change and growth and the overall quality of life has risen to impressive heights.

-This website is made possible through the funding provided by Davis Dental Care in Newmarket Ontario.
+This website is made possible through the funding provided by Sunrise Kids dental clinic.
 Thank you!